Canning

 Per quart

-Wash scald peaches in bowling water for 1 minute.
+Wash peaches.
+Scald peaches in boiling water for 1 minute.
 Cool and peel.

 Syrup Preparation: